Exploring the Natural Habitat of the Praying Mantis: A Fascinating Guide”

-The global praying mantis habitat is fairly universal; they favours warm environments, residing comfortably in tropical, subtropical and temperate climates.
-They’ve adapted to varying surroundings, ranging from forests to fields, and even out local gardens.
-Despite this diversity, the majority of these species lean towards green or brown hues, perfect for blending into their leafy surroundings.
+The global praying mantis habitat is universal.
+They favour warm environments and reside comfortably in tropical, subtropical, and temperate climates.
+They’ve adapted to varying surroundings, ranging from forests to fields to local gardens.
+Despite this diversity, most of these species lean towards green or brown hues, perfect for blending into their leafy surroundings.

 Camouflage and Its Importance